klartext-dossier/klartext-dossier/website/klartext/manual.md

 ## Namespaces

-It is possible to define namespaces for tags used in klartext:
+It is possible to define namespaces for tags used in `klartext`:

 === "klartext input"
     ``` klartext